micmejia/bible-dump/AMPC/Mark/Mark 11.md

 And they came again to Jerusalem.
-And when Jesus was walking about in the [[^i]courts and porches of the] temple, the chief priests and the scribes and the elders came to Him,
+And when Jesus was walking about in the [courts and porches of the] temple, the chief priests and the scribes and the elders came to Him,